bazwilliams/SerialNumberExample/README.md

 This is an example app originally used in my tutorial at: http://blog.bjw.me.uk/2016/04/how-linn-push-dotnet-dockers-using.html

-A Later talk introduced CloudFormation with data backed by AWS DynamoDb and served from ECS
+In Feb 2017, a talk introduced CloudFormation with data backed by AWS DynamoDb and served from ECS.

-Another talk dropped Docker in favoud or API Gateway and AWS Lambda.
+In July 2017, a talk dropped Docker in favoud or API Gateway and AWS Lambda.